-The Laboratory's biennial report (aka: Hazardous Waste Report) is a report of RCRA waste removed from a facility that is required by the EPA every two years.
+The Laboratory's biennial report (aka: Hazardous Waste Report) is a report of RCRA waste removed from a facility that is required by the EPA every two years for large quantity generators (LQG).
 The report was completed and submitted, to the EPA, in January 2006 for the 2005 calendar year.
-The report is required of all large quantity generators or if waste is treated, stored or disposed onsite.
-The next report is due March 1, 2008 for calendar year 2007.
+The Laboratory is no longer required to submit this report as it is registered as a small quantity generator (SQG).